Here we answer some frequently asked questions about investment and stockholding in ICTSI.

 What is ICTSI's total debt mix in terms of floating and fixed interest rates?

-Of the USD2.17 billion total debt as of December 31, 2023, 95% are on fixed interest rates and 5% are on floating interest rates.
+Of the USD2.65 billion total debt as of December 31, 2024, 94% are on fixed interest rates and 6% are on floating interest rates.

 What is the breakdown in currency of ICTSI's total debt?

-Of the USD2.17 billion total debt as of December 31, 2023, 82% are in USD and the rest in Australian Dollar (AUD), Philippine Peso (Php), Euro, Papua New Guinea Kina (PGK) and Nigerian Naira (NGN).
+Of the USD2.65 billion total debt as of December 31, 2024, 82% are in USD and the rest in Australian Dollar (AUD), Japanese Yen (JPY), Philippine Peso (Php), Papua New Guinea Kina (PGK), Indonesian Rupiah (IDR), Brazilian Real (BRL) and Nigerian Naira (NGN).

 What is the percentage contribution of ICTSI's port operations in the Americas, EMEA (Europe, Middle East and Africa), and Asia to total volume and revenue?